a participatory arts project about identity

 - A multimedia show for violin, electronics and video that merges community contributions with our approach to art.

-In the section “You, Us and the Project” you will get insight in our thoughts and we hope for your comments and inspiration.
+In the section “You, Us and the Project” you will gain insight into our thoughts and we hope for your comments and inspiration.

 Contribute: How can you participate?